Cross-Site Scripting (XSS) Attacks

 The concept of cross-site scripting relies on unsafe user input being directly rendered onto a web page.
 If user inputs are properly sanitized, cross-site scripting attacks would be impossible.
 There are multiple ways to ensure that user inputs can not be escaped on your websites.

 To protect your website, we encourage you to harden your web applications with the following protective measures.

-Restrict user input to a specific whitelist.
+Restrict user input to a specific allowlist.
 This practice ensures that only known and safe values are sent to the server.
 Restricting user input only works if you know what data you will receive, such as the content of a drop-down menu, and is not practical for custom user content.

 While HTML might be needed for rich content, it should be limited to trusted users.
 If you do allow styling and formatting on an input, you should consider using alternative ways to generate the content such as Markdown.